Holley Hollan

 Holley Hollan (born November 8, 2001) is an American professional stock car racing driver.
 She last competed part-time in the ARCA Menards Series West and ARCA Menards Series East, driving the No. 50 Toyota Camry for Bill McAnally Racing.

 Racing career

 Early racing career

-At the age of 5 Hollan was inspired to go racing by watching other kids race at local tracks, and would start to race junior midget cars.
-When she turned 7 she would move up to micro sprints, winning several races.
+At the age of five, Hollan was inspired to go racing by watching other kids race at local tracks, and would start to race junior midget cars.
+When she turned seven, she would move up to micro sprints, winning several races.
 She would start traveling around the country to races as far as California and Wisconsin.

-At the age of 12 she would move up to 600cc micros.
+At the age of 12, Hollan would move up to 600cc micros.
 During that year, she would also win the Port City Junior Sprints championship in 2014.